Rachnerd/angular2/README.md

 return http.get().map(res => res.json())

 ```
-Now AppComponent receives an array of people as promised.
+Now AppComponent receives an array of people (inside an Observable) as promised.

 ## Assignment 4 PeopleListComponent
 #### Creating PeopleListComponent
-Now that the PeopleService is able to retrieve some people, a new component is needed.
+To do something with the retrieved Person array we're going to move this functionality
+to a PeopleListComponent.
 ```
 Create a new folder called 'people-list' inside /people and fill it with: people-list.html + people-list.ts